pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 ![Fig.3.
 DnD Class inheritance diagram](../diagrams/DND-inheritance.png)

 The diagram also shows `data_sqw_dnd` object inheriting from `DnDBase` and containing arbitrary number of dimensions unlike other `DnD` objects which define their specific number of dimensions.
-This object left for IO compatibility with previous versions of Horace code and is not used in Horace for any other purpose except IO restoring old data.
+This object left for IO compatibility with previous versions of Horace code and is not used in Horace for any other purpose except restoring an old data.

 The `DnDBase` base class is an abstract class holding the common data and common code, including the operation manager which is responsible for matching dimensions between the specific `DnD` objects before executing appropriate algorithms.
 The structure of `DnDBase` class together with its children, defining specific number of dimensions is presented in Fig.4:

 ![Fig.4.
 DND Class Overview](../diagrams/dnd.png)

-The diagram shows that any `DnD` object contains *signal*, *error* and *npix* arrays of appropriate dimensions plus  two additional properties, namely *proj* and *axes*. *npix* describes the number of pixels (neutron events) contributed to each area of the image according to the image axes scaling (described by `axes_block` below). *proj* field contains the instance of `aProjection` class, which defines the transformation from the coordinate system of `PixelData` class to the `Image` (`DnD` object) coordinate system.
-For example, in the most common case of `Image` coordinate system being `hkl-dE` coordinate system and `PixelData` class coordinate system being Crystal Cartesian coordinate system the transformation is the matrix multiplication of the `PixelData` coordinates by `UB` matrix of Bussing and Levy [^1].
+The diagram shows that any `DnD` object contains *signal*, *error* and *npix* arrays of appropriate dimensions plus  two additional properties, namely *proj* and *axes*.
+ *npix* describes the number of pixels (neutron events) contributed to each area of the image according to the image axes scaling (described by `AxesBlockBase` below). *proj* field contains a child  of `aProjectionBase` class, which defines the transformation from the coordinate system of `PixelDataBase` class to the `Image` (`DnD` object) coordinate system.
+For example, in the most common case of `Image` coordinate system being `hkl-dE` coordinate system and `PixelDataBase` class coordinate system being Crystal Cartesian coordinate system the transformation is the matrix multiplication of the `PixelData` coordinates by `UB` matrix of Bussing and Levy [^1].

-The `axes_block` class is closely related to the appropriate `aProjection` class and defines the coordinate system of the image, its binning axes and units along the axes scales.
+The `AxesBlockBase` class is closely related to the appropriate `aProjectionBase` class and defines the coordinate system of the image, its binning axes and units along the axes scales.

-In more details the `aProjection` class and `axes_block` classes are described below.
+In more details the `aProjectionBase` class and `AxesBlockBase` classes are described below.

 ### Plotting interface